sindresorhus/p-map/readme.md

 ### pMap(input, mapper, options?)

-Returns a `Promise` that is fulfilled when all promises in `input` and ones returned from `mapper` are fulfilled, or rejects if any of the promises reject.
+Returns a `Promise` that is fulfilled when all promises in `input` and the ones returned from `mapper` are fulfilled, or rejects if any of the promises reject.
 The fulfilled value is an `Array` of the fulfilled values returned from `mapper` in `input` order.

 ### pMapIterable(input, mapper, options?)